ropensci/aorsf/cran-comments.md

 - relegated time to train tests (`test-orsf.R`, line 617-655) to development version only.
 These tests can fail randomly (as it did on MKL) due to variations in computing environment.

+## Version 0.0.1, submitted 2022-08-22

+Updates:

+- ensured all links use https instead of http and have added trailing slashes where appropriate.

+- added a reference to `DESCRIPTION` that discusses the methods used in `aorsf`.

+- Extra spaces in `DESCRIPTION` removed.

+- `LICENSE` file fixed and names of authors added.

+- the trailing slash on URL's to the arXiv paper was removed in the readme.

+- the trailing slash on URL's to the arXiv paper was removed in the aorsf vignette.